 The true great painters of the past were able to capture a subtle energy, a light, which surrounds man and the material world, and to give it concrete form before our eyes.
 This was their greatness, their extraordinary know-how that others lack.
 This energy, this form of luminosity, is indeed palpable outside this physical world.
-It can be felt around people of great moral elevation, sages or true mystics, but in principle it is not visible to our earthly eyes.
+It can be felt around people of great moral elevation, sages or true mystics, but in principle, it is not visible to our earthly eyes.
 The painters of the Middle Ages sometimes tried to express this invisible reality by painting a halo around the heads of certain individuals, but basically it was more a visible symbol, which does not necessarily materialize the light which is actually meant to be expressed.
 It was Rembrandt who tried most consciously to capture this luminosity, this light on the linen, where others before him, such as Leonardo da Vinci or Michelangelo had captured this light in a more unconscious way, more “naturally”, so to speak.
-This subtle energy, this light is a reality, but first of all in the world to which it belongs: the invisible world.
-In order to make this visible, and this is the challenge of future painters, it is necessary, first of all, to believe this, then to try to make an inner connection with it, to live it.
+This subtle energy, this light is a reality, but above all, in the world to which it belongs: the invisible world.
+In order to make this visible, and this is the challenge of future painters, it is necessary, above all, to believe this then to try to make an inner connection with it, to live it.